 - If you’re really feeling wild and crazy, you can calculate a true lifetime value for each customer, using a formula that considers variables like customer value, purchasing value, and purchasing frequency.

 Here’s what you should do next

 Now that you have a good idea of what KPIs revenue leaders like you should be monitoring, it’s time to pick the ones which are most critical to you, talk with your sales ops team or SEP expert to understand how to view this KPI in action, and start tracking your results.

-When your sales engagement program’s systems, messaging, enablement, and change management are all “cooking,” then each one of these KPIs should hum right along.
+When your sales execution program’s systems, messaging, enablement, and change management are all “cooking,” then each one of these KPIs should hum right along.

 Lastly, just in case, it’s probably still best to eat more greens.